vondoRishi/clearnightskynearme/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of clearnightskynearme is to ...
+The goal of clearnightskynearme is to identify the time and location of clearest night sky near user given distance.
+This will be useful for sky gazing.

 ## Installation